-Windows comes with a remote desktop client which can be used to access the complete Windows Desktop environment remotely.
+Windows comes with a remote desktop client that can be used to access the complete Windows Desktop environment remotely.
 It’s very useful for people who use multiple computers for work.
 One of our readers has asked about the RDP port and how to tweak it for security.

-Simply put, the default port for using Remote Desktop Protocol is 3389.
+Simply put, the default port for using the Remote Desktop Protocol is 3389.
 This port should be open through Windows Firewall to make it RDP accessible within the local area network.
 If you want to make it accessible over the Internet (which is not safe), the RDP port should be forwarded through the main Internet router to work properly.

 Let’s talk about how to open port 3389 in Windows Firewall and the router.

 Table of Contents

 - Go to Windows Settings (Windows key + i)

 - Go to Update & Security –> Windows Security and click on Firewall & network protection from the right-hand listing.
 This will open a new window.

 - Click the link Allow an app through firewall